 When the female spathe begins to crack and open, it is removed to expose the flower

+easier.
 Pollen-infused cotton balls are inserted at the top center of the flower strands

 and the strands tied together just below that point.
-Wind dispenses the pollen to the flowers.
+Wind dispenses the pollen to the

-remaining have more space around them to grow larger and get better air flow.
+space around them to grow larger and get better air flow.
 In Deglet Noor cultivation,

-the bottom two-thirds to three-fourths of all fruiting strands, or some entire strands
+the bottom two-thirds to three-fourths of all fruiting strands, or some entire strands,

-to prevent the tree from going into alternate bearing mode, where it has a heavy crop
+to prevent the palm from going into alternate bearing mode, where it has a heavy crop

 one year and a very light crop the next.
-Fruit bunches are bagged after thinning to protect them from
+Fruit bunches are bagged after thinning to

-Cut off flower clusters as soon as they fully open if fruit is not wanted, but
+Cut off flower clusters as soon as they are fully open if fruit is not wanted, but

 Keep grass and other vegetation at least 6' from the trunk.

-Remove offshoots at the base of the trunk unless you want them for growing additional palms,
+Remove offsets at the base of the trunk unless you want them for growing additional

-Propagation: Offshoots, growing from the base of the trunk, are removed when they develop their own
+Offsets, growing from the base of the trunk, are removed when they develop their own

 roots and possibly flowers, after 3-5 years.
-Offshoots are clones and true to the parent.
+Offsets are clones and true to the parent.

-hybridize easily with other palms.
-There is no way to tell a male seed from a
+palms hybridize easily with other palms.
+There is no way to tell a male plant from a

 female until the plant has grown for several years and begins to flower.
 Seedling-derived

-palms are inferior to offshoots in quantity and quality of fruit production.
-Enclosing the fruit bunch with a small-hole-perforated bag after thinning may protect it.
+palms are generally inferior to offsets in the quantity and quality of their fruit

+and high humidity.
+Enclosing the fruit bunch with a small-hole-perforated bag after thinning